raspberrypilearning/sense-hat-marble-maze/en/step_7.md

 --- /hint ---
 --- /hints ---

-If you run your program at this stage, nothing different will happen as we need to put the pitch and roll data to work in the next step!
+If you run your program at this stage, nothing different will happen, as we need to put the pitch and roll data to work in the next step!